medikoo/es5-ext/README.md

 ## Installation

-Can be used in any environment that implements ES5.
+Can be used in any environment that implements EcmaScript 5th edition.
-In implementations that are stuck to ES3 it will work with [es5-shim](https://github.com/kriskowal/es5-shim).
+To make it work with EcmaScript 3, apply [es5-shim](https://github.com/kriskowal/es5-shim).

 To use it with node: